Skip to content

 layout card(padding: md, gap: md, radius: lg, border: true) {

-component Image placeholder: "square" height: 200
+component Image type: square height: 200

 component Heading text: "Premium Laptop"